-Subject to adjustment upon certain corporate transactions or events, a maximum of 1,000,000 shares of our common stock may be issued in connection with awards under our long-term incentive plan.
+Subject to adjustment upon certain corporate transactions or events, a maximum number of shares of our common stock equal to the lesser of (i) 1,000,000 or (ii) 10% of the total number of shares of our common stock outstanding on a fully diluted basis may be issued in connection with awards under our long-term incentive plan.
 Our board of directors will adjust the number of shares of our common stock that may be issued under our long-term incentive plan, and the terms of outstanding awards, as required to uniformly and equitably reflect the impact of stock dividends, stock splits, recapitalizations and similar changes in our capitalization.